tianyi-lab/DEBATunE/README.md

 [Can LLMs Speak For Diverse People?
 Tuning LLMs via Debate to Generate Controllable Controversial Statements](https://arxiv.org/abs/2402.10614)

-This is the repo for the DEBATunE project, which introduces a novel debate & tuning ("DEBATunE") pipeline finetuning LLMs to equipe LLMs with the capability to generate controllable controversial statements via debate.
+This is the repo for the DEBATunE project, which introduces a novel debate & tuning ("DEBATunE") pipeline finetuning LLMs to equip LLMs with the capability to generate controllable controversial statements via debate.

 The repo contains: